On this page

 Food record#

 You must keep a record of all food served to children while they are participating in the service (other than that provided by parents for their own children).
 This needs to record the type of food provided.
-The record must be kept and be available for inspection for 3 months.
+The record must be kept and be available for inspection for at least 3 months.

 Read the relevant regulation and licensing criterion.